Unikernel Linux (UKL): Conclusion

+UKL demonstrates that a modern, general purpose, monolithic operating system can be transformed into a system where unikernel optimizations become possible.
+Further, this can be done as a configuration option, in 550 lines of kernel changes.
+The system can then be moved towards a highly specialized unikernel by applying different unikernel optimizations, some of which have been explored in this work.
+In particular, we demonstrate how shortcutting can be used to allow applications to interface directly with internal kernel paths.
+We show three different system call entry points that trade off between specialization and performance.
+We quantify optimization of real workloads, e.g., 26\% improvement in Redis throughput while improving tail latency by 22\%.

-UKL differs in a number of interesting ways from unikernels.
-First, while application and kernel code are statically linked together, UKL provides very different execution environments for each; enabling applications to run in UKL with no modifications while minimizing changes to the invariants (whatever they are) that the kernel code expects.
-Second, UKL enables a knowledgable developer to incrementally optimize performance by modifying the application to directly take advantage of kernel capabilities, violating the normal assumptions of kernel versus application code.
-Third, processes can run on top of UKL, enabling the entire ecosystem of Linux tools and scripting to just work.
+UKL differs from existing unikernels.
+First, while application and kernel code are statically linked together, UKL provides very different execution environments for each, enabling applications to run in UKL with no source modifications, and minimal changes to kernel invariants.
+Second, UKL enables incremental performance optimization by modifying the application to take advantage of kernel capabilities directly, violating the traditional separation between kernel and application code.
+Third, user processes can run on top of UKL, enabling the entire ecosystem of Linux tools and scripting to just work.
+Finally, it neither follows a clean-slate approach, nor hard-forks an existing codebase.

-We have repeatedly thought that we were only a few weeks away from a stable system, and it has only been recently that we had a design and a set of changes that met our fundamental goals.
-While the set of changes to create UKL ended up being very small, it has taken us several years of work to get to this point.
-The unique design decisions are a result of multiple, typically much more pervasive, changes to Linux as we changed directions and gained experience with how the capability we wanted could be integrated into Linux.
-It is in some sense an interesting experience that the very modularity of Linux that enables a broad community to participate both: 1)~ makes it very difficult to understand how to integrate a change like UKL and, 2)~can be harnessed to enable the change in a very small number of lines of code.

-The focus of our work so far has been on functionality and just a proof of concept of a performance advantage in order to justify integrating the code into Linux.
-Now that we have achieved that, we plan to start working on getting UKL upstreamed as a standard target of Linux so that the community will continue to enhance it.

-We have only started performance optimizing UKL.
-As our knowledge of Linux has increased, a whole series of simple optimizations that can be readily adopted have become apparent beyond the current efforts.
-How hard will it be to introduce and/or exploit zero-copy interfaces to the application?
-How hard will it be to reduce some of the privacy assumptions implicit in the BSD socket interface when only one application consumes incoming data?